20tab/UnrealEnginePython/README.md

 widget.resize(800, 600)
 widget.show()

+root_window = ue.get_editor_window()
+root_window.set_as_owner(widget.winId())
 ```

 (no need to allocate a new Qt app, or start it, as the UE4 Editor, thanks to to ueqt module is now the Qt app itself)

+Note the 2 final lines: they 'attach' the Qt window as a 'child' of the editor root window.
+Note that on windows platform this is not simple parenting but 'ownership'.

 Memory management
 -----------------